 - A bit MSG

 These are the foods to be fed for our microbes.
-Wait, we'll show you where the microbes are in a minute.
+We'll show you where the microbes are in a minute.

 After mixing the food, feed them into a container:

 The water is where our microbes live.
 In it, we'll hope to cultivate some PSB that hang around there naturally.
 Feed a few spoons of food in.
 More or less is okay.